 Consider the purpose and content of the page, and to determine whether the page should have a high or low bounce rate.

 What Can I Do to Lower My Bounce Rate?

 There are countless ways to improve your bounce rate by offering more value to your visitors.
-At minimum, make sure you address the following issues:
+At a minimum, make sure you address the following issues:

 - Minimize errors and broken links to instantly build trust with your visitors

 - Make sure content is well-written and includes information relevant to your page title

 - Split long articles into multiple pages to avoid overwhelming your users with too much text

 - Provide access to related content on your website by linking to similar articles or products

 - Ensure pages load quickly and any images render as expected